ConSearcher: Supporting Conversational Information Seeking in Online Communities with Member Personas: ConSearcher

 \wu{ Based on the design goals, we introduced the concept of member personas.
 In line with the nature of information exchange in online communities, we categorize member personas into information seekers and providers.
 The seekers usually create thread-starting posts to describe their situations and ask for help, while the providers leave the comments under the posts to contribute their experiences and insights \cite{peng2021effects,wu2024comviewer}.
 In \name{}, member personas serve as exploratory tools that highlight plausible member traits and interests, rather than attempting to replicate real-world community members.
 With these member personas, \name{} provides a lens to clarify user interests by looking at the seekers who are similar to them and make sense of the information from different providers' perspectives. }

 \wu{To construct personas of seekers that inspire search interests, we introduced a factor-situation framework in their profiles. \textbf{Factors} (\autoref{fig:System} B) represent the relevant aspects to the user input query, while \textbf{situations} (\autoref{fig:System} D2) describe the seekers' thoughts on the factors.
-For example, for the factor ``Long-Term Career Goals'' related to the query ``Should I pursue PhD study?'', a possible situation for the seeker persona ``Chris'' is that ``Chris is considering if having a PhD will open up new opportunities in his desired career path or field''.
-Introducing such a framework concretizes the search interests of seeker personas, which allows user to clarify and express their needs (DG1), and help the agent generate response that align with user interests (DG2).
+For example, for the factor ``Long-Term Career Goals'' related to the query ``Should I pursue PhD study?'', a possible situation for the seeker persona ``Chris'' is that ``Chris is considering if having a PhD will open up new opportunities in his desired career path or field''. \minor{The factor-situation framework was developed to bridge the gap between vague intentions and concrete user needs.
+We introduced \textbf{Factors} to decompose complex search tasks into manageable thematic sub-goals \cite{tankelevitch2024metacognitive, zhang2023examination}.
+Complementing this, each factor is paired with a \textbf{Situation} to provide detailed scenarios that reflect diverse user preferences.} Introducing such a framework concretizes the search interests of seeker personas, which allows user to clarify and express their needs \minor{by seeing how different goals are articulated in specific contexts} (DG1), and help the agent generate response that align with user interests (DG2).
 As for personas of information providers, we kept their profiles brief, including only name, gender, age, identity, and background.
 This design choice, which does not specify factors and situations nor allow user edits, grounds the generation of provider personas that could reflect diverse background of community members and the response only on community data (DG3).}